openaustralia/theyvoteforyou/README.md

 Enable the setting in `config/settings.yml` then [download](http://www.elasticsearch.org/download) the `.deb` for Linux or on Mac run `brew install elasticsearch`.

+We're currently using a very old version of ElasticSearch in production, version 1.4.0, so we can't use the latest versions of the searchkick gem either.

 Add data to your index the first time with `bundle exec rake searchkick:reindex:all` and [Searchkick](https://github.com/ankane/searchkick) should take care of updates from there.